shireknight/MAPPS/README.md

 # MAPPS
-For a creating an itinerary for a children's museum.
+Mobile app.
+Creates an itinerary for a children's museum.
+HTML5, CSS, JavaScript.